BoredDevHQ/BoredDevHQ/README.md

 ###

-<p align="left">My name is Chris and I'm a high school student from the Netherlands, Which is where i also mostly started learning programming.
-But i got most of the basics and a lot of help from my father since he works at a tech company, which i will not list for privacy reasons..
-I specialize in front-end and making beautiful user experiences.
-Though my back-end skills are definitely there, i just prefer front-end.
+<p align="left">My name is Chris and I'm a high school student from the Netherlands.I specialize in front-end and making beautiful user experiences.
 Want to know more?
 Check my <a href="https://boreddev.nl">Portfolio.</a></p>

 ###